Black Cat (Marvel Comics): Black Cat (2020)

-Giant-Size Black Cat: Infinity Score - 2021
+Giant-Size Black Cat: Infinity Score (2021)

 According to Diamond Comic Distributors, Giant-Size Black Cat: Infinity Score #1 was 24th best selling comic book in December 2021.

-Dustin Holland of CBR.com called Giant-Size Black Cat: Infinity Score #1 the "perfect ending for Black Cat and the Infinite Destinies Crossover," asserting, "Giant-Size Black Cat: Infinity Score #1 gives Felicia the heroic ending she deserves.
+Dustin Holland of Comic Book Resources called Giant-Size Black Cat: Infinity Score #1 the "perfect ending for Black Cat and the Infinite Destinies Crossover," asserting, "Giant-Size Black Cat: Infinity Score #1 gives Felicia the heroic ending she deserves.
 The issue delivers a fun, action-packed story that addresses numerous characters and storylines without rushing anything.
 MacKay and Villa give Black Cat the opportunity to finish one of the most important jobs of her storied career.
 Felicia definitely still has some unfinished business, but this ending encapsulates the spirit of the Black Cat series perfectly."
-Adam Barnhardt of Comicbook.com gave Giant-Size Black Cat: Infinity Score #1 a grade of 4.5 out of 5, saying, "Jed MacKay's time with Black Cat has already been exceptional enough—then you factor in a stellar one-shot like Infinity Score, and it takes everything to a whole other level.
+Adam Barnhardt of ComicBook.com gave Giant-Size Black Cat: Infinity Score #1 a grade of 4.5 out of 5, saying, "Jed MacKay's time with Black Cat has already been exceptional enough—then you factor in a stellar one-shot like Infinity Score, and it takes everything to a whole other level.
 Here, you have Felicia Hardy using half of the Infinity Stones for a relatively small purpose in the cosmic scheme of things—but it's an extremely personal and heartfelt reason as to why she does.
 And that's where MacKay often succeeds most: making these bombastic heroes as human as they can be.
 Hardy sets out to do her biggest score, regardless of the costs and she aces it, in more ways than one.
 As far as finales go, it's hard to imagine Infinity Score being a better endcap.
 For a street-level character that oftentimes aligns herself with the slimiest characters in the entire Marvel stable, Black Cat: Infinity Score #1 is packed to the brim with heart and a certain warmth that's perfect for the holiday season."